chicharreros/magicicada-server/README.rst

 Finally, create all the users you want::

-    dev-scripts/user-mgr.py create testuser John Doe jdoe@gmail.com testpass
+    make manage ARGS="user_mgr create testuser John Doe jdoe@gmail.com testpass"

-(with this script you'll be able to also retrieve and update user data, and delete users)
+(with this django command you'll be able to also retrieve and update user data, and delete users)